openssl/technical-policies/policies/coding-style.md

 commas for multiple data declarations).
 This leaves you room for a small comment on each item, explaining its use.

-Make sure that comments do not contain spelling errors.

 ## Chapter 9: Macros and Enums

 Names of macros defining constants and labels in enums are in uppercase: